 Applying pressure to this point on both hands can help reduce pain and headaches.
 Additionally, ischemic compression can be used to reduce sensitivity in these areas gradually.
 The midpoint between the eyebrows is the third point of eye pressure and is known for its ability to help relieve headache.
 Just below the third eye on either side of the bridge of the nose, below the tip of each eyebrow, is the bright light pressure point.

-A traditional Chinese medical approach, acupressure is the use of physical pressure on specific parts of the body, called acupuncture points or pressure points.
-The pressure points of the sky pillar are about half an inch below the previous point and are also beneficial for relieving neck pain and headache.
+Firm pressure applied to this point is believed to relieve eye fatigue and sinus pressure that often cause headaches.
+The shoulder well pressure point is located approximately halfway between the shoulder joint and the base of the neck.
+The sky pillar pressure points are about half an inch below this point and are beneficial for relieving neck pain and headache.
 Located behind the head, this pressure point can specifically help treat headaches that originate in the back of the neck and head.

 It's important to note that pregnant women should avoid certain pressure points, such as LI-4 (Hegu), as they are believed to induce contractions.
 Overall, there is a significant amount of evidence suggesting that acupressure and pressure point stimulation can help with migraine and other types of headaches.
 If you're looking for relief from your headaches, consider trying out some of these pressure points.